8VIM/8VIM/README.md

 #####Emoji support
-The 8Vim keyboard supports emoji's in two styles - EmojiOne and EmojiOne-Black&White Right now the access to the emojis is a little troublesome, you have to go to the selection keyboard and then there exists a button that takes you to the emoji-keyboard.
-Pretty shity right?
-I know...
+The 8Vim keyboard supports emoji's in two styles - EmojiOne and EmojiOne-Black&White

 #Thanks To
 - [CaptainBlagbird](https://github.com/CaptainBlagbird) for the inspiration to me to get to start this project.
 It initially started as a fork for [Xpen](https://github.com/CaptainBlagbird/Xpen).